harshak07/Movie_recommendation_system/README.md

 # Movie_recommendation_system
-execute on any python platform
+1) execute on any python platform
+2) credits.csv file available online, unable to upload here as file size is too large